01305 239839

 QUEEN GREEN CANOPY WOODLAND AT LITTLEMOOR

-In the winters of 2021 and 2022, Two hundred native saplings were planted by the local community at Louviers Road in Littlemoor to create a woodland copse.
+In the winters of 2021 and 2022, 200 native saplings were planted by the local community at Louviers Road in Littlemoor to create a woodland copse.
 These trees will help mitigate against climate change, provide wildlife habitat, enhance the landscape and offer opportunities for local people to connect with nature.
-A memorial oak has been planted to celebrate the queen’s jubilee (or sad passing?)
+A memorial oak was also planted to celebrate the late Queen.

 NOTHE OLYMPIC SCULPTURE